-This guest lecture will provide a broad overview of key climate change considerations relevant to the Pacific context.
+This guest lecture provided a broad overview of key climate change considerations relevant to the Pacific context.

-Focus will also be placed on measures taken by the World Bank to assist countries to strengthen resilience to the myriad impacts of climate change.
+Focus was placed on measures taken by the World Bank to assist countries to strengthen resilience to the myriad impacts of climate change.